apache/activemq-artemis/docs/user-manual/en/core-bridges.md

     The queue must already exist by the time the bridge is instantiated at start-up.

-    > **Note**
-    >
-    > If you're using JMS then normally the JMS configuration
-    > `activemq-jms.xml` is loaded after the core configuration file
-    > `broker.xml` is loaded.
-If your bridge is
-    > consuming from a JMS queue then you'll need to make sure the JMS
-    > queue is also deployed as a core queue in the core configuration.
-    > Take a look at the bridge example for an example of how this is
-    > done.

 -   `forwarding-address`.
 This is the address on the target server that the message will be forwarded to.
 If a forwarding address is not specified, then the original address of the message will be